-Learn What to Expect When Pulled Over by the Police for Suspicion of DWI.
+What to Expect and What to Do if Pulled Over By Police for Suspicion of DWI.

 When is a Police Pull Over Procedure Illegal?
 A police officer must have probable cause or reasonable suspicion before he or she can legally stop and search your vehicle, although due to the fact that vehicles are moving, a lower standard is required to lawfully stop a driver.
 Probable cause means that a reasonably intelligent person would believe the suspect committed a crime.
 So, a police officer who has probable cause or a reasonable suspicion that a traffic violation or crime has been committed by a driver can usually stop the driver legally.